Gyldenstierne (noble family)

 This painting illustrates King Charles XI together with his advisors, whereof Johan Gyllenstierna.

 The Gyldenstjerne family, also spelled Gyldenstierne (Gyllenstierna), is a Danish, Norwegian, and Swedish noble family divided into various branches and ranks.
 It is one of the oldest noble families in Scandinavia.
-The family surname appears, in the form of Guildenstern, in William Shakespeare's tragedy The Tragedy of Hamlet, Prince of Denmark (see: Rosencrantz and Guildenstern).
+The family surname appears, in the form Guildenstern, in Hamlet (see Rosencrantz and Guildenstern).
 The surname should not be confused with Gyldensteen ("Golden Stone"), the name of another short-lived Danish noble family, first recorded in 1717 and which became extinct in 1749.

 The family has a prominent position in Danish, Norwegian, and Swedish history.
 It belonged to the higher nobility, and paradoxically, in Sweden it supported the absolute monarchy.
-The member with the highest standing was the noblewoman Kristina Nilsdotter Gyllenstierna, who as Sten Sture the younger's wife was regent consort of Sweden.
+The member with the highest standing was the noblewoman Kristina Nilsdotter Gyllenstierna, who as Sten Sture the Younger's wife was regent consort of Sweden.

 History

 Denmark

 The oldest known man in the family is the knight Lord Nils Eriksson of Aagård in Jutland, who is mentioned in 1314 in relationship to Store Restrup Manor (Store Restrup Herregård) in Aalborg.
 He was the father of Lord Erik Nilsson of Ågård, who had a son Lord Nils Eriksson of Ågård.
 With this Nils's sons Knud, Peder, and Erik Nilssøner, the family was divided into three primary branches: Restrup, Ågård, and Demstrup.
 The family in Denmark became extinct in 1729.